typefacedesign/document-driven-typedesign/ux/userjourneys.md

 * His search term doesn't match any Font Families
 * Chris is shown a message that no Font Families can be found

 ----

 ## Browsing Font Families

 * Chris is viewing the dashboard and sees a preview card of each Font Family
-* Chris can see how much each Family has already been tested from a progress indicator on each preview
+* Chris can see how much each Font Family has already been tested from a progress indicator on each preview
-* Chris can see the count of how many Fonts are in each Family
+* Chris can see the count of how many Fonts are in each Font Family
-* Chris is shown text in a Family's Regular Font by default
+* Chris is shown text in a Font Family's Regular Font by default (CM: This is assuming we are only showing 1 row for each Font Family by default – is this what you want?)
 * Chris can sort the families, choosing from a list of orderings
     * Alphabetical
     * Date Added